7 Key Photography Tips for Absolute Beginners

-Photography is one of the hardest things I’ve ever learned, which is why I’m here to offer you some essential photography tips.
-Pointing a camera and pressing a button is easy enough.
-The difficult part is getting a shot to match your vision is where it gets tough.
+Photography is one of the hardest things you can ever learn, which is why I’m here to offer several essential photography tips for beginners.
+Pointing a camera and pressing the shutter is easy enough—getting a shot to match your vision is where it gets tough.

 1. Photography for Beginners: The Exposure Triangle

 Photography is all about capturing light.
 Most beginners think the magic of photography happens in the camera body, but the true source of magic is light.
 A well-lit subject can be captured poorly, but a poorly-lit subject will never look good.

 Therefore, you must understand the exposure triangle.
 Exposure is the most important out of all basic photography tips.

 When taking a photo, the camera opens its shutter and starts letting in light through the lens.
 This light hits the camera sensor, which is then processed as an image.
 Three factors affect how the light is captured and what the final image looks like:

 - Aperture: How big the lens opening is, measured in f-stops (f/2, f/5, f/11, etc).
 The smaller the number, the wider the aperture.
 The wider the aperture, the more light comes in.
 Aperture size also affects depth of field.